GMP Standard Operating Procedures (SOP)

 Periodic Product Quality Review

-The annual product quality review will determine the need for re-validation of processes or methods, changes in product specifications, manufacturing and control procedures, as well as evaluation of the need for regulatory notification supplements to regulatory submissions
+The annual product quality review will determine the need for re-validation of processes or methods, changes in product specifications, manufacturing, and control procedures, and evaluation of the need for regulatory notification supplements to regulatory submissions.

 Rework

 In-Process Manufactured Goods: Re-inspection / Rework of In-Process Manufactured Goods due to a possible defect in all or part of the BPN (Batch Production Number).
-The batch number will not be changed.
+The batch number will remain the same.

 Manufactured Finished Goods (MFG) Rework: Conversion of a product from one Batch Number to another.
 Re-inspection / Rework of Manufactured Finished Goods due to a possible defect in all or part of the BPN.